ogrnz/mediaserver-plugin/README.md

  - "right arrow": go forward 5s
  - "shift + left arrow": go forward 10s
  - "shift + right arrow": go forward 10s
+ - "spacebar": play/pause the video

+ On a touchscreen, double tap on the right/left side of the video player to seek forward/backward 5s.

 IMPORTANT:
 This plugin was only made for and will only work on that URL: *//mediaserver.unige.ch/play/